areejnasser/PhD-2024/README.md

 The .ttl file provides these annotations in RDF (Resource Description Framework) format.
 The .owl file contains the populated ontology with the new annotations integrated.

-To describe this task the prerequisites:
+To describe this task, the prerequisites:
 Python environment with necessary libraries installed (e.g., pandas, requests, tqdm).
 Access to the Biportal API with a valid API_KEY.
 Dataset of OCD forum posts.